Sources to Consult

 Replacement of Monograph Records with a Serial Record

-When a serial record replaces ILS monograph records: 1) the monograph records are deleted from the CGP; and, 2) GPO holdings for the monograph records are deleted in OCLC.
-Additionally, the serials management librarian or designee should be notified of the records that either have been deleted, or need to be deleted from the CGP, so that holdings/items can be added to the newly-input serial record.
-Print-outs of monograph records that are to be deleted should be forwarded to serials management along with the treatment change.
+When a serial record replaces ILS monograph records: 1) the monograph records are deleted from the CGP; and 2) GPO holdings for the monograph records are removed in OCLC.
+Additionally, the holding and item records need to be transferred, or added to the newly created serial record.
+For guidance on completing the collapsing process, see: Collapsing Monograph Records.docx

 Classification of Ceased Serials Being Cataloged for the First Time by GPO